colinxy/cs32-proj1-test/README.md

 the project specification, along with additional components to test your project more thoroughly.
-However, passing this test does not guarantee that your code is entirely correct or will pass the Smallberg's test.
-It serves merely as a reassurance that your code should be correct.
+However, passing this test does not guarantee that your code is entirely correct or will pass Smallberg's tests.
+It serves merely as a reassurance that your code is correct.
-It might produce output helpful for debugging your code.
+It might also produce output helpful for debugging your code.

 The code itself is written by mortals, and therefore it might contain bugs.
-If you think your code is definitely correct, but does not pass the test, please create an issue, or send an email to the author with a simple explanation of why the test is not working.
+If you are pretty sure your code is correct, but does not pass the test, please create an issue, or send an email to the author with a simple explanation as to why the test is not working.

 Because the test might automatically clean up itself after